ruffrey/kval/README.md

     - peer pub-sub
     - add and remove peers

-kval uses a Node.js Mongoose-like API.
+kval uses a simplified Node.js Mongoose-like API.

 ## Quickstart

+kval is a Node.js app with bindings to LMDB, so it can be run in a lot of ways, including `require`d into a Node.js project.

+Below are instructions for running it as an independent service.

-## Install on Ubuntu
+### Install on Ubuntu

 ```bash
 curl https://bitbucket.org/ruffrey/kval/raw/7c1231ff2e29aca14b5ff073d6eaba923fdfa20f/install-scripts/debian.sh | bash